jefdaj/cryptoisland/src/posts/2024/10/15/mechanics-of-the-benaloh-challenge/index.md

 Because this is such an impressive effect, I think we should make it more obvious!
 I think the cleanest way to do that is via live dashboards.

-# Misc
+# Handling new complications

-## Privacy Preserved
+## On-chain privacy

-It's important to note that you would *not* be linking your identity to the ballot on chain.
+It's important to note that you would *not* be linking your identity to your voting actions on chain.
 That could be dangerous if your vote is selected for decryption during a risk limiting audit.

 Instead, I'm proposing that the voting app generate a new wallet/address per vote.
 After you show your ID at the check-in counter, the poll worker would send a "vote in progress" NFT to the wallet authorizing it to vote.